landlord/landlord/README.md

 Discounting the regular JVM overhead of runnning the first service, Running Landlord will reduce a typical "hello world" down to the requirements of its classpath.

 ## What
-Landlord is a daemon service named `landlordd`. `landlordd` launches the JVM and runs some code that provides a secure RESTful HTTP service where you can submit your JVM program to run.
+Landlord is a daemon service named `landlordd`. `landlordd` launches the JVM and runs some code that provides a secure Unix socket domain service where you can submit your JVM program to run.
 You may also send various [POSIX signals](https://en.wikipedia.org/wiki/Signal_(IPC)) that are trapped by your program in the conventional way for the JVM.
 You manage the daemon's lifecycle as per other services on your machines e.g. via initd.

 A client is also provided and named `landlord`.
 This client interfaces with `landlordd` and accepts a filesystem via stdin.

 ## How
 From the command line, simply use the `landlord` command instead of the `java` tool and pass its filesystem via tar on `stdin` and you're good to go.

-Under the hood, `landlord` will use a usergroup-secured Unix domain socket send of its arguments, including the streaming of the `tar` based file system from `stdin`. `landlordd` will consume the stream and create a new process invoked with the same `java` command that it was invoked with.
+Under the hood, `landlord` will use a usergroup-secured Unix domain socket to send its arguments, including the streaming of the `tar` based file system from `stdin`. `landlordd` will consume the stream and create a new process invoked with a similar `java` command to the one it was invoked with.
 Most operating systems perform a copy-on-read of memory segments when forking processes and thus share most of the JVM's memory (thanks to [Jason Longshore](https://github.com/longshorej) for highlighting this to me).
-Complete process isolation can then be attained.
+Complete process isolation can then be attained along with an isolated garbage collector and process cleanup.

 ### An example

-The obligatory "hello world":
+The obligatory "hello world" - standard Java:

 ```java
 public class Main {